-The project is a performative investigation into human history and how humans understand nature around them and inside their bodies.
+The project is a performative investigation into how the audience can become more active and imaginative in their appreciation of art.
 The research focuses on works by 19th century painters and sculptors in different museum collections around the world.
 Each investigation will lead to a performative lecture that will be staged in front of the work in the museum.
 In the performances the artist(s) will use texts, sound, theatre lights and objects to highlight different qualities in the painting.
 The goal is to reflect on our current social and political situation in the world is connected to history locally and globally.
 What can we learn from history and what ideas, ideals and processes have we inherited from romanticism?

 An important aspect of the project lies in actively engaging the audience to place their thoughts, questions and problems in the artwork and see what happens to the work as well as their own reflections.
 In this process we use sound and draw from research by German therapist Stefan Hammel.
 For instance, we can ask the audience to place a problem that they wish could go away (e.g. the habit of smoking) in a sinking ship in a painting while they listen to immersive music with their eyes closed.

 The project takes its starting point in romanticism because modern man seem to have been born around that time.
 When we meet romantic artists they have one side that seems very contemporary and another that belongs to a world long gone.
 There is also an interesting aspect in the work that deals with crushed ideals.
 Many artists had high hopes that the French Revolution would make the world a better place forever.
 Instead it lead to the Terror and the Napoleonic Wars had which wreaked havoc and created senseless carnage among military and civilians alike.
 Disappointed, artists turned their gaze towards nature and their inner lives.
 The project allows us to investigate the historical roots of the work that we do and to get a better understanding of how today’s society has evolved from the ideas of the enlightenment and romanticism.